SalimAlkharsa/Elevation_Tracking_Wearable/README.md

 - The ESP-32 Communications successfully utilize the following: I2C, Wi-Fi, Bluetooth, and HTTP operations
 - The Machine Learning model runs in real-time on the ESP-32, it can distinguish between stair ascent/descent and elevator ascent/descent

-We are gonna need seth to help at some point

 ### Team Members and Code Contributions

--**Emiliano Sanchez - Hardware and Power Lead**
+- **Emiliano Sanchez - Hardware and Power Lead**

--**Anna Theodore - Microcontroller and Database Lead** Anna contributed ESP-32 Communications code using C, ensuring consistent and synchronized data outputs as well as Anna implemented error catching for the disconnection of wired sensors and Bluetooth disconnection Anna wrote pSQL query code for database posting using Python’s Flask library
+- **Anna Theodore - Microcontroller and Database Lead**
+  - Contributed ESP-32 Communications code using C, ensuring consistent and synchronized data outputs.
+  - Implemented error catching for the disconnection of wired sensors and Bluetooth disconnection.
+  - Wrote pSQL query code for database posting using Python’s Flask library.

--**Salim Al Kharsa - Machine Learning Lead**
+- **Salim Al Kharsa - Machine Learning Lead**
-Salim contributed the ESP-32 Machine Learning integration code, including a C wrapper for the model deployed in C++ Salim included data validation attributes within the machine learning integration, implementing a buffered sliding window to prevent inaccurate successive recordings.
+  - Contributed the ESP-32 Machine Learning integration code, including a C wrapper for the model deployed in C++.
+  - Included data validation attributes within the machine learning integration, implementing a buffered sliding window to prevent inaccurate successive recordings.
-Salim handled the Wi-Fi reconnection protocol implementing a linear back-off algorithm to minimize local resource consumption
+  - Handled the Wi-Fi reconnection protocol, implementing a linear back-off algorithm to minimize local resource consumption.

--**Seth Keylon - Android Application Lead**
+- **Seth Keylon - Android Application Lead**

 ### Contact Information
 For questions or further information, please contact: